-The JLV team has created one Cluster in Production - Cluster A. Our goal in the future to have two cluster by creating Cluster B for Blue/Green deployments.
-The designation of which cluster is Blue or Green will be determined by which is live at the time.
+The JLV team has created two clusters in Production - Cluster A and Cluster B. Our goal in the future is to use both clusters for Blue/Green deployments.
+The designation of which cluster is Blue, or Green will be determined by which is live at the time.